Localization of joint quantum measurements on $\mathbb{C}^d \otimes \mathbb{C}^d$ by entangled resources with Schmidt number at most $d$: Preliminaries and notation

 It is natural to guess that the resource state must have a sufficiently large entanglement to localize a POVM.
 In fact, since the Schmidt rank does not increase under stochastic local operations and classical communication (LOCC) \cite{Dur_Vidal_Cirac_2000}, neither does the Schmidt number \cite{Terhal_Horodecki_2000SchmidtNumber} (denoted by $\schn$), the extension of the Schmidt rank to mixed states.
 We must have

 by considering the bi-partition between Alice and Bob.
 We also have

 by the same reasoning applied to the bi-partitions $\sysa \otimes (\refa \otimes \sysb \otimes \refb)$ and $\sysb \otimes (\refb \otimes \sysa \otimes \refa)$.
 However, we have to keep in mind that the classical communication is not allowed for our state manipulation.
-Partially entangled resource states can be more useful than maximally entangled ones for this restricted scenario \cite{Schmid_2023understanding}.
+Unlike the case of LOCC, there are certain partially entangled states that cannot be obtained from maximally entangled states under this communication restriction \cite{Schmid_2023understanding}.
+Therefore, it remains unclear whether maximally entangled states are the most powerful resource for localization among states with a fixed Schmidt number.

 Early studies of localizable POVMs, which were sometimes referred to as ``instantaneous measurements,'' offered iterative protocols for localizing any bipartite POVM, provided unlimited entanglement resources were available \cite{Groisman_2001,Groisman_2003optics,Vaidman_2003}.
 Efforts to limit the consumption of entanglement followed, including a protocol consuming finite entanglement on average but still requiring unlimited entanglement in the worst case \cite{Clark_2010}.
 The blind-teleportation protocol of \cite{Vaidman_2003} was refined by Pauwels \emph{et al.} \cite{pauwels_2025classification} so that some POVMs require only finite iteration rounds and entanglement.
 They identified all two-qubit PVM measurements that can be localized using the refined blind-teleportation protocol with $1$-ebit and $3$-ebit resources.